spikewilliams/rails4windocker/README.md

 * The CentOS install running in the Docker should have enough features to run some basic gems, but if you need more tools installed under that environment, use "yum install <tool>" at the bash prompt.
 * Keep in mind that your environment will forget these tools after the Docker image resets upon exiting.
 * So, any yum installs that you want installed permanently should be added to the Dockerfile, then the docker image should be rebuilt using buildimage.bat.
+* If you need to connect addional shells to a running docker instance, use:

+    docker exec -i -t rails4wd-access /bin/bash --login